Taming Barren Plateaus in Arbitrary Parameterized Quantum Circuits without Sacrificing Expressibility: Noise robustness

 \section{Noise robustness}

-MPQCs and its variants remain trainable even in the presence of noise on quantum devices, making them an applicable tool for quantum machine learning in the NISQ era.
-This property is {formalized in} the following theorem, with the complete proof provided in \cref{app:noise_robustness}.
+MPQCs and its variants still work well even in the presence of noise on quantum devices, making them an applicable tool for quantum machine learning in the NISQ era.
+This property is {formalized in} the following theorem, with the complete proof provided in \sm~J.

 \begin{theorem}[informal] {Suppose the MPQC is subject to Pauli noise of strength at most $\gamma < 1/2$ after each $U_i(\theta_i)$ and every gate within the gadgets.
 Then, the lower bounds on the (gradient) variance of the loss function established in \cref{thm:absence_BP,thm:absence_BP_MPQC_parameters,thm:activate_parameters} deteriorate by at most a multiplicative factor of $(1-2\gamma)^{\order{\log n}} = \Omega\left(\frac{1}{\mathrm{poly}(n)}\right)$.} \end{theorem}